Our Staff

 In addition to serving as the Brandeis University Ombuds Director, Don is an affiliate of Boston Law Collaborative, adjunct professor with the MGH Institute for Medical Professionals.
 He has been a senior affiliate of the Massachusetts Office of Public Collaboration and is a retired embedded dispute resolver reservist with the Federal Emergency Management Agency where he was involved in emergency disaster responses throughout the US.
 Don is a member of the Association of Conflict Resolvers, International Ombuds Association, American Health Lawyers Association, Environmental Protection Agencies’ Environmental Roster, and the Boston Law Collaboration Workplace and Business Mediation Roster.

-Peter Rojas serves as Director for the Intercultural Center (ICC).
+Peter Rojas serves as Director of the Intercultural Center (ICC).
 Peter’s passion for DEI work is deeply personal, shaped by his own challenges and obstacles within his journey.
 As a higher education practitioner, Peter’s goal is to provide opportunities for students of all backgrounds to prepare for the next stage of their lives and create a sense of community.

 Peter’s career has taken him across the country, allowing him to explore various roles in higher education and nonprofit work.
 He began at the University of Indiana-Indianapolis as a coordinator for fraternity and sorority life, drawing from his own experiences as a member of Phi Iota Alpha Fraternity.
 He then moved to Los Angeles to manage a nonprofit organization focused on helping underrepresented communities enter the tech industry, particularly supporting students at community colleges and high schools.